jokopal/genosense/GenoSenseMap/genosense/GenoSenseMap/README.md

 ## Deployment

-### Heroku Deployment

-The application is configured for deployment to Heroku using GitHub Actions CI/CD:
+The application is configured for deployment to Google App Engine using GitHub Actions CI/CD:

 1. Set up the required GitHub Secrets:
-   - `HEROKU_API_KEY` - Your Heroku API key
-   - `HEROKU_APP_NAME` - The name of your Heroku application
-   - `HEROKU_EMAIL` - The email associated with your Heroku account

-2. Push to the `main` branch to trigger deployment, or manually run the workflow.

-For detailed instructions on Heroku deployment, see [README-HEROKU.md](genosense/README-HEROKU.md).

-### Google Cloud Platform Deployment (Alternative)

-The application can also be deployed to Google App Engine:

-1. Set up the required GitHub Secrets:
    - `GCP_PROJECT_ID` - Your Google Cloud Project ID
    - `GCP_SA_KEY` - Service Account Key JSON for authentication
    - `GCP_MODEL_BUCKET` - GCS bucket name for model storage

-2. Update the workflow file in `.github/workflows/` to use GCP deployment.
+2. Push to the `main` branch to trigger deployment, or manually run the workflow.

 ## Testing